mepps-md/tor/docs/source/complaint.rst

 ----------------------------

 Below Threshold Appeals are sent to the Review Commission,  a body established by non-governmental organizations that are legally entitled to issue only recommendations to the CA.

 If simplified, the procedure looks like this:

 In addition to the existing possibility to ask a question regarding a procurement, every registered user (but CAs) can also address the CA with a demand to eliminate a violation.

 CA has three days to review a Demand and make a decision concerning it.
-Within this period of time, CA shall reply to the Demand and (provided it is satisfied) introduce respective changes into procurement requirement or qualification decision.
+Within this period of time, CA shall reply to the Demand and (provided it is satisfied) introduce respective changes into procurement requirements or qualification decision.
 Providing an explanation regarding the decision is obligatory, simply selecting ‘satisfied’, ‘rejected’, ‘unsatisfied’ status is not enough.

 Complainant shall evaluate CA’s decision.
 If he/she is satisfied with the decision, the issue is resolved, and the process is completed.
 If he/she is not, and provided CA has not reviewed the Demand (within a 3-day period), it automatically becomes a Complaint which goes to the Review Commission.
 Provided complainant has not reacted to CA’s decision, the issue is considered resolved.